aws/aws-cdk/packages/@aws-cdk/aws-elasticsearch/README.md

 <!--END STABILITY BANNER-->

-> Amazon Elasticsearch Service has been renamed to Amazon OpenSearch Service; consequently, the [@aws-cdk/aws-opensearchservice](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-opensearchservice-readme.html) module should be used instead.
+> Instead of this module, we recommend using the [@aws-cdk/aws-opensearchservice](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-opensearchservice-readme.html) module.
 See [Amazon OpenSearch Service FAQs](https://aws.amazon.com/opensearch-service/faqs/#Name_change) for details.
 See [Migrating to OpenSearch](#migrating-to-opensearch) for migration instructions.

 ## Quick start